 - CompTIA Cloud Essentials/ Exin Cloud Foundation/ Rackspace Cloud U / CompTIA Cloud+ → Pertains to cloud basics, foundation level.

 - VMware Certified Professional/ Citrix Certified Professional/ Microsoft Virtualization Certification/ AWS Solution Architect Associate → Pertains to hands-on, virtualization/cloud experience.

 - ITIL Foundation and/or Intermediate / CCSK Cloud Security / TOGAF / COBIT / equivalent → CCSK is an outlier here, otherwise, general IT services management/ architecture understanding and exposure to standards.

 - Practical experience of developing, deploying, building solution architecture for highly available systems.
-Involvement in at least three projects where each have been running for a minimum of 6-9 months.
+Involvement in at least three projects where each has been running for a minimum of 6-9 months.
 Need to be coupled with item #1 to be more effective.

-- Highly experienced managers, architects, developers, administrators who would like to switch their career to cloud.
+- Highly experienced managers, architects, developers, administrators who would like to switch their careers to cloud.
 Or, veterans in their own IT domain who want to move to cloud.
 Possible only, if coupled with either item #1 or #2 or both.

 Alternatively, learners can also take this course as the next step for after completing the Certified Cloud Developer or Administrator from the CCC.
 There’s a natural progression from a cloud developer/admin to a cloud solutions architect.

 Your customers may also ask,

 What’s next, after the solutions architect?.
 I would then suggest taking up specialized cloud security courses like CCSK or CCC’s Cloud Security Certification.